All postsPost

 Three places to start:

-- eBay.
-Set up saved searches for the exact head model and shaft.
-Sort by "ending soonest" rather than "best match".
-The deals tend to come from sellers who don't know what they have.
+• eBay.
+Set up saved searches for the exact head model and shaft, and sort by "ending soonest" rather than "best match".
+The deals tend to come from sellers who don't really know what they've got.

-- Golf Bidder in the UK, 2nd Swing in the US.
-Graded condition, buyer protection, generally fair prices.
+• Golf Bidder in the UK, 2nd Swing in the US.
+Graded condition, buyer protection, fair prices.
 A bit more than eBay, a lot less hassle.

-- Local pro shop trade-in racks.
-Quietly the best option.
-Members trade in last year's fitted bag for new gear, and the spec sheets often come with the clubs.
-You can sometimes pick up a full iron set in your exact lie and shaft for the price of one new club.
+• Local pro shop trade-in racks.
+Quietly the best option of the lot.
+Members trade in last year's fitted bag for new gear, and the spec sheets often come with the clubs, so you can sometimes pick up a full iron set in your exact lie and shaft for the price of one new club.

-Phone the local shops too.
-Tell them what you're after, leave your number, ask them to call when something matching comes in.
-Most will.
-Stock turns over fast.
+Phone the local shops while you're at it.
+Tell them what you're after, leave your number, and ask them to call when something matching comes in.
+Most will, and stock turns over fast.

 6. Build it over time

-You don't have to do this all in one weekend.
-Start with the irons.
-That's where most amateurs hit the most shots and where lie angle matters most.
+No need to do this all in one weekend.
+Start with the irons, because that's where most amateurs hit the most shots and where lie angle matters most.
 Driver next, since a good driver fit can genuinely add 10 to 15 yards.
 Wedges after that.
-Putter last unless yours is actively letting you down.
+Putter last, unless yours is actively letting you down.

-If you do one club a month, you've got a properly fitted bag in under a year for roughly a quarter of the retail price.
+Do one club a month and you've got a properly fitted bag inside a year for roughly a quarter of retail.

-The clubs you're chasing aren't magical.
-Tour pros use last year's heads all the time.
-Specs and shafts are what move the needle, and those don't go out of date.
+The clubs you're chasing aren't magic.
+Tour pros play last year's heads all the time.
+It's the specs and shafts that move the needle, and those don't go out of date.

-Pay the fitter.
-Get the list.
-Buy used.
-You end up with a bag that fits you better than 90% of the people on the course, for a fraction of what a brand new bag would have cost.
+So pay the fitter, get the list, and buy used.
+You'll end up with a bag that fits you better than 90% of the people on the course, for a fraction of what a brand new setup would've cost.

-If you want a sense of where your driver should be landing before you go in, the driver distance breakdown is worth a read first.
-Helps you spot the difference between "I need a new driver" and "I just need a fitting."
+And if you want a sense of where your driver should be landing before you go in, the driver distance breakdown is worth a read first.
+It'll help you spot the difference between "I need a new driver" and "I just need a fitting".